zhixingheyi-tian/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

 ## How to Run Spark-sql with Plasma

 ### config files:
-you should update config file `spark-default.conf` as follow:
+Follow [User guide](OAP-Cache-User-Guide.md), and you should update config file `spark-default.conf` as follow:

 For Parquet data format, provides the following conf options: